CarlvinJerry/sources/content/home/gallery/index.md

 weight = 66  # Order that this section will appear.

 title = "Gallery"
-subtitle = "A gallery of in-projct/post charts"
+subtitle = "A gallery of in-post charts"
 +++

 {{< gallery >}}